NiV-L-A/Endless-Ocean-MDL-to-OBJ/README.md

 Download the executable, drag and drop the .mdl onto the .exe.
 It supports multiple .mdl as the input argument, don't abuse it tho, it will make it mad.

 ## TO DO: ##
 - Add an actual command-line interaction.
+User could choose optional output folder.
-Could be a cool idea to print on the console at which mesh the script is currently at, instead of the data being logged.
+	- Could be a cool idea to print on the console at which mesh the script is currently at, instead of the data being logged.
 - Optimize some stuff.